STRC: Strengthening Technical Capacity of NGOs and CBOs Implementing HIV Targeted Intervention Projects- Odisha and Rajasthan

 - Developing local resources such as facilitators for trainings and demonstration sites, to ensure that the skill development process is sustained

 - Enhancing the capacity of NGOs and civil society organizations in proposal development for NACP funded targeted intervention projects

 - Undertaking operational research and learning site development

-The STRC has also been selected to implement the IDU harm-reduction training component of GFATM Round 9 Project Hifazat.
-SAATHII is thus a sub-recipient of Emmanuel Health Association and covers capacity building of IDU TI NGOs in Rajasthan and Haryana in the harm reduction component.
+The STRC had also been selected to implement the IDU harm-reduction training component of GFATM Round 9 Project Hifazat.
+SAATHII was thus a sub-recipient of Emmanuel Health Association and covered capacity building of IDU TI NGOs in Rajasthan and Haryana in the harm reduction component.

-- Number of TIs who Currently Receive Capacity Building from STRC: 66
+- Number of TIs who Received Capacity Building from STRC: 66

 - Number of Staff Trained from 2011-2012: 524

 - Number of TI Projects That Received Training from 2011-2012: 68

 - Number of Sites Identified as Learning Sites for the State: 7